Ultrasound Tracking Could Be Used To Deanonymize Tor Users

 The only microphone I have is the microphone in my Nokia N900 and I doubt the N900 and its ancient web browser could run any of whatever backend code has to listen for the special sound.

+All you people are rubes!
+I use a can and a string...

-Just when you thought (Score:2)
+Just when you thought (Score:5, Insightful)

 ads couldn't be any fucking worse...